Keysanne/ft_ping/README.md

 42 Project :
-Recode the ping function with the -v and -?
+Recreate the ping function with the -v and -?